 Student Activities and Assessments

 The backbone of a cohort-based course is, without a doubt, the course curriculum.
-An LMS for cohort based courses must allow the creation of a curriculum, schedule lessons, and manage the school’s calendar easily.
+The best LMS for cohort-based courses must allow the creation of a curriculum, schedule lessons, and manage the school’s calendar easily.

 As mentioned, a cohort-based course has a start date and an end date, during which the lessons can take place.
 This creates a sense of scarcity and increases students’ accountability to attend the lesson on a specific day/time.